decentralized-identity/keri/docs/Q-and-A.md

 ## *Q: Are smart contracts possible with KERI?
 Yes, KERI gives you the security.
 And by supplying secure state machines.
 But you have to gather the right transactions yourself.

 Ledgers co-mingle secure state machines into one another, Ledger are total ordering.
-We don’t need totla ordering in KERI.
+We don’t need total ordering in KERI.
 The absence of a ledger  gives us the ability to create totally private smart contracts between Bob and Alice.

 You use the KERI Duplicity detection to determine the authoritive key is used at a certain point in time.